SpaghettiCodeMasterThe/Godot-Reload-Scene-Plugin/README.md

 # Godot-Reload-Scene-Plugin
-Quick save and reload the current scene
+Quick save and reload the current scene, click the button or use CTRL + ENTER

 Folder structure: